 Untreated or severe ulcers can lead to serious complications.

-Perforation occurs when an ulcer breaks through the stomach wall, leading to infection and peritonitis.
-This is a surgical emergency, and without immediate care, it can be fatal.
-Symptoms include sudden severe abdominal pain and rigidity.
+• Perforation: Occurs when an ulcer breaks through the stomach wall, leading to infection and peritonitis.
+This is a surgical emergency.

-Scarring and inflammation narrow the passage from the stomach to the intestine, causing persistent vomiting, weight loss, and dehydration.
-Endoscopic or surgical interventions may be required to relieve the obstruction.
+• Gastric Outlet Obstruction: Scarring and inflammation narrow the passage from the stomach to the intestine, causing persistent vomiting, weight loss, and dehydration.

-Chronic H. pylori infection raises the risk of stomach cancer.
+• Increased Cancer Risk: Chronic H. pylori infection raises the risk of stomach cancer.
 Regular follow-up and eradication of the bacteria significantly reduce this risk.
-Screening and biopsy are critical in patients with persistent or recurrent ulcers.

 Preventive Strategies